microsoft/timelinestoryteller/README.md

 The application source code can be found in the [src/](https://github.com/Microsoft/timelinestoryteller/tree/master/src) directory.

+## The Timeline Storyteller Power BI custom visual

+This respository contains the source for Timeline Storyteller as a standalone web application.
+To compile the Timeline Storyteller custom visual for Power BI, refer to [github.com/Microsoft/PowerBI-visuals-TimelineStoryteller](https://github.com/Microsoft/PowerBI-visuals-TimelineStoryteller).

 ## Preparing your data

 Timeline Storyteller currently supports datasets of events in CSV, JSON, or Google Spreadsheet format.